Leszek0511/C-GWBasic-Mainframe/README.md

 <br>

 I realize that there will not be a large group of visitors to this website due to: <br>
-- age of codes: the end of the last century, <br>
+- age of codes: the end of the last century.
+However, the Pythagorean theorem is much older, alive and doing well, <br>
-- these codes were poorly rated by IT companies where I applied for a job as a programmer, <br>
+- these codes have not allowed me to get a job where I applied for a programmer position, <br>
-- currently 'archaic' work environments (TURBO C++ v.3.0, GWBasic), which are no longer used by programmers and even less by teachers of computer science, mathematics and physics.
+- currently 'archaic' work environments (TURBO C++ v.3.0, GW-Basic), which are no longer used by programmers and even less by teachers of computer science, mathematics and physics.
 I cannot exchange these codes for something that EVERYONE can have, because such an environment does not exist. <br>

 I have decided to publish this page because I always shared my knowledge selflessly. <br><br>